Website Legal Requirements in Australia: What Legals Does Your Website Need?

 4. Do you allow people to advertise on your website where your visitors deal directly with them?

 For example, if you’re a classified ads website, you should post a Terms of Use for Advertisers statement.
-This is designed to cover you from misleading ads posted by your advertisers.
+This is designed to protect you from misleading ads posted by your advertisers.
 You don’t want to be responsible for their faulty goods or services, do you?

 5. Do you allow others to post content on your website other than just simple comments?